Monthly Tech-Tip | Use Plainsman Clays? Click here |

 -Deflocculate the glaze to reduce water content.

 G2934Y, a variation of the G2934 base, is a good stain matte base glaze but it is not without issues.
 It has significant clay content in the recipe and high levels of Al2O3 in the chemistry, these make it susceptible to crawling.
 This base is normally fine as is but when opacified or certain stains are added (especially at significant percentages) it can crawl.
 This has 10% Zircopax.
 Even though the glaze layer thickens at the recess of the handle join it is still crawling.
 We also get this on the insides of mugs where wall and foot meet at a sharp angle.
 This was initiated because the glaze cracked here during drying.
 Normally it would heal but the zircon stiffens the melt, making it less mobile.
-The easiest solution is to adjust the specific gravity of the glaze to 1.44 and flocculate it to thixotropic, this assures application is not too thick.
+The easiest solution is to adjust the specific gravity of the glaze to 1.44 and flocculate it to thixotropic, this assures that the application is not too thick.
 Another measure is to add a little CMC gum (by replacing some of the water with gum solution).
 Lastly, use a blend of tin oxide and Zircopax, as in the G3926C version of the recipe, to opacify it.

 The body is Plainsman M390.
 The firing schedule is Plainsman PLC6DS.